 Why PoCs Are Career Gold and Production Is Career Risk

-The incentive economics driving pilot purgatory.
+The incentive economics that produce pilot purgatory.

 The incentives are not secretly misaligned.
 They are openly, structurally misaligned.

-Single executive sponsor with decision authority
+One executive sponsor with unilateral decision authority

-Innovation team owns the project end-to-end
+Innovation team owns end-to-end with no operational handoff

-Organizational consensus across legal, IT, ops, compliance
+Consensus across legal, IT, ops, and compliance — by design

-Multi-year ownership commitment with maintenance budget
+Multi-year ownership with a maintenance budget that exists

 Product, engineering, and operations share accountability

-The 90-Day Clock as a Decision-Forcing Device
+The 90-Day Clock Is a Decision-Forcing Device, Not a Build Timeline

-The most common mistake at the decision gate is evaluating feature completeness.
 "It does 80% of what we wanted" sounds like a reason to ship.
-It isn't a decision criterion — it's a description of a system you haven't defined success for.
+It is not a decision criterion.
+It is a description of a system whose success was never defined.

 | Dimension | Ship Signal | Kill Signal | Common Trap |